CtrlK

 Actionability

-The skill provides concrete, executable commands throughout (apify init, apify run with specific flags, apify push), a quick reference table with exact SDK calls per language, and specific file paths for configuration.
-The commands are copy-paste ready and the checklist items are specific and verifiable.
+Provides concrete, executable commands throughout (apify init, apify run with specific flags, apify push), a quick reference table with exact SDK calls, and specific file paths.
+The checklists and step-by-step commands are copy-paste ready.

 3 / 3